WyriHaximus/github-action-wait-for-status/README.md

 # github-action-wait-for-status

-Github Action that waits for successful commit statuses and checks.
+GitHub Action that waits for successful commit statuses and checks.

 ![](images/action.png)